-Some young people around NSW are caring for a parent, sibling, grand parent, other family member or a friend while also juggling important activities such as attending school, university or college.
+Some young people in NSW are caring for a parent, sibling, grand parent, other family member or a friend while also juggling important activities such as attending school, university or college.

 NSW Government defines 'young carers' as those aged 25 or under who help support someone with a disability, mental illness, drug or alcohol dependence, chronic condition, terminal illness or who is frail.

-To help young people recognise their role as a carer and connect with the right support and also a network of their peers, we fund the Young Carers NSW website created by Carers NSW.
-According to Young Carers NSW they can be "daughters, sons, brothers, sisters, granddaughters, grandsons, nieces, nephews, cousins and even friends" and while they have a lot in common each person's circumstances are also unique to them.
+To help young people recognise their role as a carer and connect with the right support and also a network of their peers, we fund the NSW Young Carers Project auspiced by Carers NSW.
+Young carers can be "daughters, sons, brothers, sisters, granddaughters, grandsons, nieces, nephews, cousins and even friends" and while they have a lot in common each person's circumstances are also unique to them.

 What do young carers do?

 On a day-to-day basis, young carers may provide a wide range of practical and emotional help to the person they care for, including:

 - providing social and emotional support

 - buying groceries, cooking, cleaning, managing household finances

 - helping to arrange services.